 - Duty to Retreat: Duty to retreat from a threatening situation if you can do so with complete safety

 It's important to understand that even states that have stand your ground laws still have certain restrictions when it comes to using force in self-defense.
 For example, they may require that the threat of perceived harm is objectively reasonable and that the force used be proportional to the threat.
 Stand your ground laws may also require that the person using self-defense be at the location lawfully (no trespassing, for example) and not be the initial aggressor in the altercation.

 States that have passed stand your ground laws include:

 - New Hampshire

-A substantial minority of states have laws imposing a duty to retreat, with some important variations.
-In general, a duty to retreat means that you are not allowed to resort to deadly force in self-defense if it is possible to safely avoid the risk of harm or death (by running away, for example).
-If that is not an option, for example, if you were cornered or pinned down and facing serious harm, then you could be authorized to use deadly force in self defense.
-The following states impose some form of duty to retreat before deadly self defense is authorized:
+On the other end of the legal spectrum, some states impose a duty to retreat.
+A duty to retreat generally means that you can't resort to deadly force in self-defense if you can safely avoid the risk of harm or death (by walking away, for example).
+If that's not an option, say if you were cornered or pinned down and facing serious harm or death, then you would be authorized to use deadly force in self-defense.

 It's important to note that, even in duty-to-retreat states, there's no duty to retreat from an intruder in your home.
 These states all adhere to some version of the castle doctrine as well.